 But how do you know why people choose to abandon the journey before making a purchase?
 It’s called a funnel for a precise reason: at the beginning stage, the numbers are their highest.
 As people lose interest or choose not to buy, the number of potential customers get smaller.
 At the funnel’s narrowest point, this select group has not only expressed interest, but forked over cash for a product.

 Funnel analysis is the process of telling you who bailed and when — but most importantly, why.

-There are a number of different platforms that give you information about your sales funnel.
+There are a number of different platforms that give you information about your customer funnel.
 But in order to get the most out of this data, it is essential to choose a solution that not only gives you data but helps you integrate it with other aspects of your operations.
-In other words, one that doesn’t just tell you what’s happening, but ways to tweak your funnel strategies so as many customers as possible stick around to the end.
+In other words, one that doesn’t just tell you what’s happening, but provides ways to tweak your funnel strategies so as many prospects as possible stick around to the end.

 Funnel Analysis and Customer Experience